pausoto7/StreamTrackR/README.md

 # Conclusion

-This vignette has demonstrated how to use the `streamTrackR` project to generate a custom hydrometric report.
-Modify the parameters as needed to customize the stations, year of interest, and location for your specific requirements.
+This vignette has demonstrated how to use the `streamTrackR` package to generate a **custom hydrometric report**.
+By adjusting key parameters—such as **station selection, year of interest, and location**—users can tailor reports to their specific needs.

+Beyond the basic functionality covered here, `streamTrackR` provides flexibility for further customization, including **modifying visualizations, adjusting data formats, and integrating additional hydrometric datasets**.

+To explore more features, experiment with different parameter settings to generate reports that best suit your hydrological analysis needs.
 <br>

 ### To modify this project